 Introduced in 1992, the Yacht-Master is Rolex’s lineup of nautical watches.
 Rolex has offered the model in various sizes over the decades, and today there are Yacht-Master watches with 37mm, 40mm, and 42mm cases.
 Yacht-Master watches feature rotating bezels with raised numerals while the dials are home to three hands and a date window.

-Rolex offers the Yacht-Master in a multitude of case and bezel materials, not to mention the option between Oyster bracelets and rubber Oysterflex bracelets for some references.
+Rolex offers the Yacht-Master in a multitude of case and bezel materials, not to mention the choice between Oyster bracelets and rubber Oysterflex bracelets for some references.

 Rolex Yacht-Master Price Chart